-With the global Gen Z population set to reach 2.6 billion by 2020, retailers need to create more interactive engagement around their brands to serve the “always on,” mobile-focused, high-spending demographic, according to the study.
+With the global Generation Z population set to reach 2.6 billion by 2020, retailers need to create more interactive engagement around their brands to serve the “always on,” mobile-focused, high-spending demographic, according to the study, to attract generation z to prefer to shop in the retailer’s store.

 “Generation Z expects technology to be intuitive, relevant and engaging – their last great experience is their new expectation,” IBM General Manager of Global Consumer Industries Steve Laughlin said.
 “This presents a significant challenge for retailers and brands to create a personalized, interactive experience with the latest digital advances or risk falling behind.
 This kind of innovation is not linear or a one-time project – it is a new way of thinking, operating and behaving.”